Contractors License Overview

 Arkansas Electrical

-Arkansas Electrical w/ Business Law
+Arkansas Electrical with Business Law

 A Master Electrician has the ability to plan, layout, supervise, and conduct the installation, maintenance, and extension of electrical conductors and equipment.